A total number of 5,986 votes have been casted up till 21 November 2005!

 Jim Hacker: "Which should be it?"

 Sir Humphrey: "Well, if we do nothing we implicitly agree with the speech.
 Two, if we issue a statement we'll just look foolish.
 Three, if we lodge an official protest it'll be ignored.
 Four, we can't cut of aid because we don't give them any.
 Five, if we break off diplomatic relations we can't negotiate the oil rig contracts.
-And six, if we declare war it might just look as if we're over-reacting."
+And six, if we declare war it might just look as if we're over-reacting."1.3 The Economy Drive

 The quote by Sir Humphrey: